-As elementary education majors, students have the opportunity to earn their elementary education degree and make a difference in the lives of children every day.
+As an elementary education major, you can make a difference in the lives of children every day.

 - The teacher education candidate will demonstrate an appropriate level of content and pedagogical knowledge.

 - Demonstrate knowledge of content to be taught.